Thanks to a 2013 bill framed as "marijuana decriminalization,"

 St. Louis police officers have written hundreds of municipal citations for possession of marijuana, giving suspects the equivalent of a traffic ticket — and fines between $100 to $500 — in lieu of arrest.

 To 15th Ward Alderwoman Megan Green, that bill was a good start.
 But it's not true decriminalization.

-In fact, since 2014, according to data provided by the St. Louis Metropolitan Police Department, officers have issued 842 citations for marijuana possession — 704 of which came during incidents where no other law was being broken.
+In fact, since 2014, according to data provided by the St. Louis Metropolitan Police Department, officers have issued citations in 842 incidents of marijuana possession — including 704 incidents where no other law was being broken.

 And rather than winding down enforcement, police are holding steady, or even increasing, citations.
 A Sunshine request filed with St. Louis police reveals that officers have already issued 207 citations for possession in 2017 — equaling the number of citations written in all of 2016.
 At the current rate, officers are on pace to notch more citations than any year since 2014, when the decriminalization ordinance was first on the books.

 Even though those people avoid the jail time (and criminal records) resulting from possession charges in many other Missouri cities, Green still sees the incidents as a waste of resources.

 "It was a step in moving the ball down the court," says Green of the 2013 measure, which overwhelmingly passed